rust-lang/rustc-dev-guide/src/const-generics.md

 When we go through HIR ty lowering for the array type in `Alias`, we will lower the array length too, and feed `type_of(ANON) -> usize`.
 This will effectively set the type of the `ANON` const item during some later part of the compiler rather than when constructing the HIR.

-After all of this desugaring has taken place the final representation in the type system (ie as a `ty::Const`) is a `ConstKind::Unevaluated` with the `DefId` of the `AnonConst`.
+After all of this desugaring has taken place the final representation in the type system (ie as a `ty::Const`) is a `ConstKind::Alias` with the `DefId` of the `AnonConst`.
 This is equivalent to how we would representa a usage of an actual const item if we were to represent them without going through an anon const (e.g. when `min_generic_const_args` is enabled).

 This allows the representation for const "aliases" to be the same as the representation of `TyKind::Alias`.
 Having a proper HIR body also allows for a *lot* of code re-use, e.g. we can reuse HIR typechecking and all of the lowering steps to MIR where we can then reuse const eval.